 3. Most battery products out there have lithium chemistry

 Lithium has quickly emerged as the battery chemistry type of choice for home energy storage.
 Lithium batteries are already in mass production for things like household electronics, electric vehicles, and various other applications, making them an obvious choice for companies looking to get into the quickly expanding energy storage space.

 The only viable alternative that is similarly already in mass production is lead batteries, but because of their characteristics and specifications, lead batteries remain better suited for off-grid applications rather than grid-connected.
 A handful of companies have tried to introduce alternative batteries into space, but none have so far managed to find a way to compete with lithium on both performance and price.

-Most batteries can’t actually fully discharge the energy that they hold without being damaged, so they’ve always got some kind of ‘in reserve’.
-This ‘reserve’ energy is actually no use to you; it may as well not be there because you can’t ever use it.
+Most batteries can’t fully discharge the energy that they hold without being damaged, so they’ve always got some ‘in reserve’.
+This ‘reserve’ energy is no use to you; it may as well not be there because you can’t ever use it.

 5. Getting a system with a hybrid/battery-ready inverter tends to work out better financially

 There are two main approaches to installing batteries alongside solar panels: